IOL Refractive Surgery

 Speak with Experienced Vision Specialists Who Care about Your Needs

-Whether you want to undergo cataract surgery, a refractive surgery like LASIK, or simply want to learn more about living free of glasses and contact lenses, Dr. Bruce H. Cohen and Dr. Kathryn L. Noonan are here to help.
+Whether you want to undergo cataract surgery, a refractive surgery like LASIK, or simply want to learn more about living free of glasses and contact lenses, Dr. Bruce H. Cohen, Dr. Kathryn L. Noonan, and Dr. Nancy M. Buchser are here to help.
 Our doctors are members of numerous professional eye care organizations, including the American Academy of Ophthalmology, the American Optometric Association, the Missouri Society of Eye Physicians and Surgeons, and the St. Louis Optometric Society.

 For more information about lens implants and why they may be right for you, schedule a consultation online.
 You can also reach Cohen Eye Associates, Limited, by phone at: